 Nevirapine (By mouth)

-Treats human immunodeficiency virus (HIV) infection.
-HIV causes acquired immune deficiency syndrome (AIDS).
-Nevirapine does not cure HIV or AIDS, but combination therapy including nevirapine may slow the progress of the disease.
+Treats HIV infection.
+HIV causes AIDS.
+Nevirapine does not cure HIV or AIDS, but combination treatment including nevirapine may slow the progress of the disease.

 Viramune, Viramune O/S, Viramune XRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use if you had an allergic reaction to nevirapine, or if you have moderate or severe liver problems.

 - Take all other medicines your doctor has prescribed as part of your combination treatment.
 Do not change your dose or stop using the medicine unless your doctor tells you to.